VJ1224/covid-bot/README.md

 ## Files

-* app.js: Stores the main bot logic to read messages and execute commands
+* app.js: Stores the main bot logic to read messages and execute commands.

-* commands: Folder that stores each command in a seperate .js file Each .js file exports the execute function as well as relevant information about the command
+* commands: Folder that stores each command in a seperate .js file.
+   Each .js file exports the execute function as well as relevant information about the command.

-* tools.js: Additional functions that are common for multiple commands
+* tools.js: Additional functions that are common for multiple commands.

 ## Run